 If you’re facing a possible foreclosure because you’ve defaulted on your home loan, consider talking to a foreclosure attorney.
-If you have questions about ways to avoid a foreclosure, like by getting a mortgage modification, contact a HUD-approved housing counselor.
+Also, it's a good idea to contact a HUD-approved housing counselor to discuss ways to avoid a foreclosure, like by getting a mortgage modification.